idris-benseghir/machine-learning-from-scratch/linear-regression-from-scratch/README.md

 - Compute Pearson correlation manually and with NumPy.

 *Goal: ensure the data is clean and understand the pattern before modeling*

+**Part 2 — Manual Linear Regression**
+Everything in this part is done **from scratch**, using pure math:
+- Data Splitting 80% for training 20% for testing.
+- Model Fitting - Culculating the slope 'b1' and y intercept 'b0'
+- Manual Prediction Function.
+- Manual Accuracy Metrics:
+  - R² Score
+  - Standard Error of the Estimate (SEE)
+  - Mean Absolute Error (MAE)
+  - Root Mean Squared Error (RMSE)

+*Goal: fully understand how linear regression works internally*